VincentWei/MiniGUI/README.md

 ### MiniGUI and HybridOS

-HybridOS is another large open source project initiated by FMSoft.
-It is a totally new open source operating system designed for smart IoT devices and cloud computing environment.
+[HybridOS](https://github.com/FMSoftCN/hybridos) is another large open source project initiated by FMSoft.
+It is a totally new open source operating system designed for embedded and smart IoT devices and cloud computing environment.

 In practice, MiniGUI and the software which are used to integrated with GPU constitute the graphics stack of HybridOS.